Plant propagation: Heated propagator

 A heated propagator is a horticultural device to maintain a warm and damp environment for seeds and cuttings to grow in.
+They generally provide bottom heat (maintained at a particular temperature) and high humidity, which is essential in successful seed germination and in helping cuttings to take root.
+In colder climates they are sometimes used for plants like peppers and sweet peas which need warmer environments (about 15°C, for the plants listed) in order to germinate.
+If excessive condensation forms on the inside of the lid, the gardener can open the ventilating holes to regulate the temperature a little.

-This can be in the form of a clear enclosed bin sitting over a hot pad, or even a portable heater pointed at the bin.
-The key is to keep the moisture in the clear bin, while keeping lighting over the top of it, usually.
+Non-electric propagators (mainly a seed tray and a clear plastic lid) are a lot cheaper to purchase than a heated propagator, but without the constant regulated warmth and bottom heat provided by a heated propagator, growth of seedlings tends to be slower and less consistent (with increased risk of seeds failing to germinate).

 Seed propagation mat

 An electric seed-propagation mat is a heated rubber mat covered by a metal cage that is used in gardening.
 The mats are made so that planters containing seedlings can be placed on top of the metal cage without the risk of starting a fire.
+Another example is a seedling heat mat, multiple layers of durable, water resistant plastic material with insulated heating coils embedded inside (similar to underfloor heating systems, but with rubber mat instead of flooring).
 In extreme cold, gardeners place a loose plastic cover over the planters/mats which creates a sort of miniature greenhouse.
-The constant and predictable heat allows people to garden in the winter months when the weather is generally too cold for seedlings to survive naturally.
+The constant and predictable heat allows people to raise seedlings in the winter months when the weather is generally too cold for seedlings to survive naturally outside.
 When combined with a lighting system, many plants can be grown indoors using these mats.
+This can increase the variety of plants that a gardener can use.